MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-overview.md

 ---
-title: ""
+title: "Performance Overview"
 ms.custom: na
 ms.date: 01/14/2020
-ms.reviewer: na
+ms.reviewer: solsen
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
 ms.service: "dynamics365-business-central"
-author:
+author: KennieNP
 ---

 # Performance Overview

 The following sections help you understand and improve the performance of [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 The content is centered around the different ways a functional consultant, a developer, or an administrator can make changes with a performance impact.

 Visit [Application](performance-application.md) to learn about how in-product configurations affect performance.